iammarcol/RNA-Benchmark/README.md

 │   ├── true_pdb_single.zip
 ├── MSA/
-│   ├── msas.zip                  # MSAs used to generate structures for both single RNA and complexes ├── meta.csv                      # information about sequences/structures used in the final analysis
+│   ├── msas.zip                  # MSAs used to generate structures for both single RNA and complexes ├── OUTPUTS/                      # all CSV files of benchmarked data and scores ├── scr/                          # code to generate all figures ├── meta.csv                      # information about sequences/structures used in the final analysis
 ```